 SBA Loan Down Payment: The Essential Guide

 SBA loans are often considered the “gold standard” of small business financing.
-The government-backed loans offer the highest borrowing amounts at the lowest interest rates and most extended repayment terms.
+The government-backed loans offer the highest borrowing amounts at the lowest interest rates and the longest repayment terms.

-However, SBA loans have their drawbacks as well.
-It’s challenging to qualify for an SBA loan, and the application process is long and tedious.
-One of the most significant barriers to entry is the down payment requirement.
+However, SBA loans also have their drawbacks.
+Qualifying for an SBA loan can be challenging, and the application process is lengthy and tedious.
+One of the most significant barriers to entry is the requirement for a down payment.

 Not every SBA loan requires a down payment, but most do.
 Borrowers are expected to make a minimum down payment of 10% for most SBA loans.